BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 > Signing AWS API requests
 >
 > - When you call the AWS HTTP API, you sign the request so that AWS can identify you, using your AWS credentials (access key & secret key)
-> - Note: some requests to Amazon S3 don’t need to be signed
+> - Note: some requests to Amazon S3 don't need to be signed
 > - If you use the SDK or CLI, the HTTP requests are signed for you
 > - You should sign an AWS HTTP request using Signature v4 (SigV4)